- What's on

 The Jerwood Opera Writing Programme was launched in 2007 followed by a second installment in 2010/11.
 Forty participants made up of composers, writers, and directors have been given a grounding in writing new opera through a mixture of practical workshops, contributions from teachers including Giorgio Battistelli, Harrison Birtwistle, Alison Chitty, Lavinia Greenlaw, Stephen Plaice, Stephen Langridge, David Sawer and Jonathan Dove amongst others.

 Following on from this, Jerwood Opera Writing Fellowships were offered, giving a unique opportunity for composers and their collaborators to receive tailor-made support for writing a new opera.
-Four Fellowships were awarded in 2009, giving support to composers and their collaborators during the creation of a new work.
+Five Fellowships were awarded in 2009 and a further four Fellowships in 2012, giving support to composers and their collaborators during the creation of a new work.

 Q. Are there interviews involved?

 A. We may telephone you, or arrange to meet you face to face if appropriate, to ask you for more information.

 A. The Foundation is designed for composers, writers and directors who have little or no experience of writing and creating opera, but who would like to explore and develop their skills in this field.
 You can be at any stage in your career.
 We welcome applications from citizens of all nations and countries worldwide.

 Q. Can I apply as part of an existing composer/librettist team?